 In many ways, volunteers are like staff members.
 We expect that you will work in a manner that reflects positively on our library.
 As a representative of the library, you should work steadily and in a respectful manner.

 We require that volunteers have the physical requirements necessary to properly complete tasks without staff assistance.
 These may include bending, squatting, reaching, pushing a cart filled with books and lifting 40 pound courier bags.
 If you have vision that requires eyeglasses or contact lenses, we ask that you wear these while working at the library.
 Please inform the Volunteer Specialist if you cannot meet these requirements.

 Shelving materials is the primary job for our volunteers.
 Other ongoing work includes book mending or cleaning, shelf reading, retrieving patron holds, edging and straightening shelves and other important library-related tasks.
 If you are interested in any of these areas specifically, please let the Volunteer Specialist know and training may be arranged.
 Occasionally, a special program or project requires the help of volunteers, and we keep a list of those willing to be called as needed.

 New Volunteer Opportunity

-The library will be launching our new Care Facility Outreach program in June and we are looking for volunteers to help us.
-Our plan is to match each volunteer with one or two care facility patrons.
-Volunteers would meet with the patron, set a schedule for visits and spend some time learning what kinds of items the patron would be interested in receiving.
-The volunteer will help place holds for the patron, pick up the holds or other materials at the library and then deliver them to the patron.
+In June 2014 the library launched our new Care Facility Outreach program.
+We match each volunteer with one or two care facility patrons.
+Volunteers meet with the patron, set a schedule for visits and spend some time learning what kinds of items the patron is interested in receiving.
+The volunteer helps place holds for the patron, picks up the holds or other materials at the library, and then delivers them to the patron.
 If you are reliable, kind and passionate about people, then please consider applying for this volunteer opportunity.